Morgscode/hugo-theme-spaced-blog/README.md

 The `cover-image.html` template uses a cover image hierarchy which goes as:

 1. `cover.(png|jpg)` in `page bundle`.
+2. The `coverLocation` page param.
-2. The `coverLocation` site param.
+3. The `coverLocation` site param.
-3. A `.jpg` image in the site's `assets/images` directory.
+4. A `.jpg` image in the site's `assets/images` directory.
-4. a `.png` image in the site's `assets/images` directory.
+5. a `.png` image in the site's `assets/images` directory.

-To add a default cover image for a specific page - place an image named `cover.jpg` in the page bundle.
+The template use the `coverLocation` params with the `resources.GetMatch` Hugo template funcions which looks in the site's `/assets` directory first and then the theme's `/assets` directory.

 #### syntax highlighting